 Glycopyrronium can be helpful in relieving symptoms of chronic obstructive pulmonary disease (COPD).
 In this condition, the air flow to the lungs is restricted and this causes symptoms such as cough, wheeze and breathlessness.
 You will have been prescribed glycopyrronium to help reduce these symptoms over the long term - it is not a rescue treatment for sudden breathlessness.

-A brand of glycopyrronium inhaler (called Ultibro®) also contains another bronchodilator medicine called indacaterol.
-You could be prescribed this combination brand to help reduce the number of inhalers you need to use each day.
+A brand of glycopyrronium inhaler (called Ultibro®) also contains a bronchodilator medicine called indacaterol.
+Another glycopyrronium combination inhaler (called Trimbow®) contains beclometasone and formoterol.
+You could be prescribed these combination brands to help reduce the number of inhalers you need to use each day.

 Before using a glycopyrronium inhaler

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
 For these reasons, before you start using glycopyrronium it is important that your doctor knows:

 - If you have problems with your prostate gland, or if you have any difficulty passing urine.